 What Rituals are Performed During Pongal:

-On the main Pongal day (the second day, called Surya Pongal), the Sun God is worshiped.
+On the main Pongal day (the second day, called Surya Pongal or Thai Pongal), the Sun God is worshiped.
 People also gather in their homes to cook the Pongal dish.
 It's offered to the Sun God during prayers, and later served for lunch.

 The third day (Mattu Pongal), is dedicated to worshiping the farm animals, particularly cows -- and they're decorated for the occasion!
 Most farmers still use bulls, bullock carts, and antiquated traditional implement for ploughing.

 What is the Pongal Dish:

 The most important part of the Pongal festival is cooking the Pongal dish.
 Venpongal is made with rice mixed with moong daal, and cooked with ghee, cashew nuts, raisins, and spices.
 There's also a sweet version of pongal called Sakkarai pongal.
 It's made with jaggery (a type of sugar) instead of spices.

 The pongal is cooked in clay pots, on stoves made with stones and wood used as fuel.
-When it's almost ready, everyone shouts out "pongal o pongal".
+When it starts to boil over, everyone shouts out "pongalo pongal".

 See pictures of how Pongal is celebrated in this Pongal Festival Photo Gallery.